Fairy ring: Oral tradition and folklore

 Many folk beliefs generally paint fairy rings as dangerous places, best avoided.
 American writer Wirt Sikes traces these stories of people trespassing into forbidden territory and being punished for it to the tale of Psyche and Eros.
-In it, Psyche is forbidden to view her lover, and when she does so, her palace disappears and she is left alone.
+In it, Psyche is forbidden to view her lover; when she does so, her palace disappears, and she is left alone.
 Superstition calls fairy circles sacred and warns against violating them lest the interloper (such as a farmer with a plough) anger the fairies and be cursed.
 In an Irish legend recorded by Wilde, a farmer builds a barn on a fairy ring despite the protests of his neighbours.
 He is struck senseless one night, and a local "fairy doctor" breaks the curse.
 The farmer says that he dreamed that he must destroy the barn.
 Even collecting dew from the grass or flowers of a fairy ring can bring bad luck.
 Destroying a fairy ring is unlucky and fruitless; superstition says it would simply grow back.

 A traditional Scottish rhyme sums up the danger of such places:

 Numerous legends focus on mortals entering a fairy ring—and the consequences.
 One superstition is that anyone who steps into an empty fairy ring will die at a young age.
 A 20th-century tradition from Somerset calls the fairy ring a "galley-trap" and says that a murderer or thief who walks in the ring will be hanged.
 Most often, someone who violates a fairy perimeter becomes invisible to mortals outside and may find it impossible to leave the circle.
 Often, the fairies force the mortal to dance to the point of exhaustion, death, or madness.
 In Welsh tales, fairies actively try to lure mortals into their circles to dance with them.
 A tale from the Cambrian Mountains of Wales, current in the 19th century, describes a mortal's encounter with a fairy ring:

 Entering the ring on May Eve or Halloween night was especially dangerous.
 One source near Afon fach Blaen y Cae, a tributary of the Dwyfach, tells of a shepherd accidentally disturbing a ring of rushes where fairies are preparing to dance; they capture him and hold him captive, and he even marries one of them.
 In variants from Scotland recorded by Edwin Sidney Hartland in 1891, the ring is replaced by a cavern or an old mill.